naomit9/performing-arts-application/README.md

 # Performing Arts Application

-This application is a content management for a performing arts school.
+This application is a content management system for a performing arts school.
 The application allows users to manage students, teachers, lessons, performances, and showcases at the school.

 Collaborators: Hannah Quintos, Naomi Truong, Melissa De Leon